 - Filling is juicy and tender, not dry and chewy.

 This sausage roll recipe is unique.
 It brings together a combination of ingredients that compliment each other.
-You will be delighted at the easy crispy, flaky juicy chicken yum combo!
+You will be delighted at the easy crispy, juicy chicken, flaky puff pastry yum combo!

 Everything you need to make the sausage rolls is shown in the photo below.
-For measurements and instructions, scroll to the recipe card at the bottom of the post.
+For measurements and instructions, please refer to the printable recipe card at the bottom of the post.

 As you can see, the recipe calls for:

-- puff pastry: this is such a versatile and handy ingredient to always keep in the freezer.
+- Puff pastry sheets: this is such a versatile and handy ingredient to always keep in the freezer.
 Use it for both sweet and savory recipes.
 We need it to be thawed prior to use, so grab it out 1st or leave it in the fridge overnight so it is soft and flexible.

-- salt and pepper: these 2 ingredients are also used to season the sausage roll filling.
+- Salt and black pepper: these 2 ingredients are also used to season the sausage roll filling.

 Top Tip 1: As we add flavour through spice and the vegetables, I recommend plain chicken sausages, not those filled with garlic, cheese and or other ingredients.